phalcon/documentation/docs/application-micro.md

 ```

 ### Models

-Models can be used in Micro applications, so long as we instruct the application how it can find the relevant classes with an autoloader.
+Models can be utilized in Micro applications by instructing the application on how to find the relevant classes through an autoloader.

 !!! warning "NOTE"